The Enterprise Center in Johnson County is a non-profit organization that connects entrepreneurs with the resources they need to grow and scale.

 Rick received his MBA in Finance from Rockhurst University.
 He lives in Overland Park, KS with his wife and two daughters.

-Melissa Roberts is the Marketing Director at the Enterprise Center of Johnson County and the President of Free State Strategy Group LLC.
+Melissa Roberts is the VP of Communications and Outreach at the Enterprise Center of Johnson County and the President of Free State Strategy Group LLC.
 She has worked at the nexus of politics, marketing and community organizing for a decade.

 After running political campaigns in Boston, Melissa joined DCI Group, where she advised Fortune 100 clients on public affairs, advocacy and CSR strategies.
 Most recently, Melissa served as Executive Director of the Partnership for Technology Innovation, where she worked to connect the startup community with policymakers in Kansas City and across the Silicon Prairie.

 Melissa currently serves as a 1 Million Cups Kansas City Community Organizer.
 Melissa is an alumna of Boston College and a Johnson County native.
 Though her career has taken her around the country, she has remained a loyal, if often tortured, Kansas City Royals fan.

 Jenn joined the Enterprise Center in February 2011 after graduating from Pittsburg State University with a degree in Commercial Graphics.